christian-schw/www.christian-schwanse.com/.github/ISSUE_TEMPLATE/template--issue---user-story.md

 ---
-name: 'Template: Issues'
+name: 'Template: Issue - User Story'
 about: Template for new issues.
-Uses Gherkin Syntax for BDD.
+Uses Gherkin Syntax for BDD / User Stories.
 title: ''
 labels: ''
 assignees: ''